Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 AutosarVariable
 Ref

-#@SECTION: 0..1 aggr Reference to a VariableDataPrototype of a rPort of
+0..1 aggr Reference to a VariableDataPrototype of a rPort of

 the NvBlockComponent providing write access to the RAM Block.
 If there is no port providing write access (read-only) the reference can be omitted.

-#@SECTION: 0..1 aggr Reference to a VariableDataPrototype of a
+0..1 aggr Reference to a VariableDataPrototype of a

 PRPortPrototype of the
 NvBlockSwComponentType providing write and